tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/POST Object_intl_en.md

 > !
 >- Except for `bucket`, fields that are used for limitation in the policy must be used in the form fields.
 For example, if `{ "acl": "default" }` is used, `acl` must be used and set to `default` in the form.
->- For security reasons, you are advised to use all limitable form fields.
+>- For security reasons, we recommend you use all limitable form fields.

 #### 4. Generate SignKey